btcpayserver/btcpayserver-doc/docs/Shopify.md

 - **Versatile plugin system**: Extend functionality according to your needs
 - **Point-of-sale integration** – Accept payments in your physical shops
 - **Multilingual ready**: Serve a global audience right out of the box.
-- **Top-notch privacy and security**: Protect your and your customers’ data.
 - **Community-driven support**: Get responsive assistance from our dedicated community ([Mattermost](http://chat.btcpayserver.org/) or [Telegram](https://t.me/btcpayserver)).